manuelphun/SoccerSimulator/README.md

 # SoccerSimulator

 This is the soccer simulator for 4210.
+Feel free to make changes as you see fit.

 ## Compiling